MatthewZollinger/my386blog/_posts/2023-10-25-signup-scrape.md

             current, curnum = success(current, curnum)
 ```

 Sometimes I have to go as deep as three letters before checking to see if we have a perfect match in genre, but once we do, we mark the respective entry in the genre's list as `True` and then advance to the next genre in the list.
 While this does require a minimum of 16 checks per title, the algorithm never repeat checks for each title because it never loops back to the beginning until it has proceeded to a new title.
 (If you have suggestions for improving this algorithm, let me know in the comments here or on LinkedIn!)
+Again, the full code here is in You can find my full code in [the GitHub repo I mentioned earlier](https://github.com/MatthewZollinger/SignUp-Disney-Info) (this file's called "Flixable Scraping.ipynb).
+The output CSV files are also in that repo.

 <img src ="https://raw.githubusercontent.com/MatthewZollinger/my386blog/main/assets/images/post67/hocuspocus.png" style="width:800px;"/>